 The authorized QoS for a service data flow template shall include a 5QI.
 For 5QI of GBR type, the authorized QoS includes the ARP, MBR, GBR and may include a request for notification when authorized GBR cannot be fulfilled or can be fulfilled again.
-For 5QI of non-GBR type, the authorized QoS may include the ARP and the Reflective QoS indication; if no ARP is included a default ARP applies for the service data flow template.
+For 5QI of non-GBR type, the authorized QoS may include the ARP, the MBR and the Reflective QoS indication; if no ARP is included a default ARP applies for the service data flow template.
 The authorized QoS for a service data flow template may also refer to QoS characteristics as defined in TS 23.501 [2] clause 5.7.3.

 QoS control also refers to the authorization and enforcement of the Session AMBR and default 5QI/ARP combination.
 The PCF may provide the authorized session AMBR and the default 5QI and ARP combination as part of the PDU Session information for the PDU Session to the SMF.
 The authorized Session AMBR and authorized default 5QI/ARP values takes precedence over other values locally configured or received at the SMF.